-Under the terms of our employment agreement with Dr. Ege as in effect during 2020, if we had terminated Dr. Ege's employment without cause (as defined in his employment agreement) or he resigned for good reason (as defined in his employment agreement), subject to his timely executing a release of claims in our favor, he would have been entitled to receive 12 months of continued base salary and up to 12 months of Company-paid continued medical, dental or vision coverage pursuant to COBRA, if elected.
-If the termination had occurred within 60 days prior to or 12 months following a change in control, Dr. Ege also would have been entitled to accelerated vesting of his time-based equity awards.
+Under the terms of our employment agreement with Dr. Henn (which we last amended in January 2021), if we terminate Dr. Henn other than for cause or he resigns for good reason, each within the meaning of his employment agreement, Dr. Henn will be entitled to receive 12 months of continued base salary and up to 12 months of continued medical, dental or vision coverage pursuant to COBRA, if elected.
+Dr. Henn's employment agreement provides that, upon any such termination within 60 days prior to or 12 months following a change in control, in lieu of the benefits described in the previous sentence, Dr. Henn is entitled to accelerated vesting of his time-based equity awards, 12 months of continued base salary, up to 12 months of continued medical, dental or vision coverage pursuant to COBRA, if elected, and a lump sum cash amount equal to 1.0 times his target bonus for the year of termination.

-Dr. Ege has also agreed to refrain from disclosing our confidential information during or at any time following his employment with us and from competing with us or soliciting our employees or consultants for 12 months following termination of his employment.
+For purposes of Dr. Henn's employment agreement, "cause" and "good reason" have the same meanings as in Mr. Shaff's employment agreement.
+Dr. Henn has also agreed to refrain from disclosing our confidential information during or at any time following his employment with us and from competing with us or soliciting our employees or consultants for 12 months following termination of his employment.